Improved bounds on the cop number when forbidding a minor: Applications

 We then have that $\ell_P\leq 2$ for every $P\in \mathcal P\setminus M$ (of which there are 6), since either $P$ is an edge which is the $f$-image of 2 vertices of $W$ (hence $\ell_P=2$), or $P$ is a path with 2 edges but is not in the image of $f$ (hence $\ell_P=1$).
 In particular, $\mathds 1_\ell=0$. \cref{thm:main} then yields that $c(G)\leq 6$. \end{proof}

-As for lower bounds, we were unable to find any linklessly embeddable graph with cop number at least 4 (planar graphs being linklessly embeddable, the dodecahedron is an example with cop number 3 \cite{aigner_game_1984}).
+As for lower bounds, we were unable to find any linklessly embeddable graph with cop number at least 4 (planar graphs being linklessly embeddable, the dodecahedral graph is an example with cop number 3 \cite{aigner_game_1984}).
 It hence remains open to determine what the maximum cop number of linklessly embeddable graphs is.

 One might also be interested in relating the cop number to the {\it Colin de Verdi\`ere} spectral graph parameter $\mu(G)$.
 While we omit the formal definition here, Colin de Verdi\`ere showed that $\mu(G) \le 1$ if and only if $G$ is disjoint union of paths, $\mu(G) \le 2$ if and only if $G$ is outerplanar, and $\mu(G) \le 3$ if and only if $G$ is planar \cite{colin_de_verdiere_sur_1990}.
 This pattern was extended by Van der Holst, Lov{\'a}sz and Schrijver who showed $\mu(G) \le 4$ if and only if $G$ is linklessly embeddable \cite{van_der_holst_colin_1999}.